Aailmz/Simple-Flutter-Form-Supabase/README.md

-# testesupabase
+# Simple Form

-A new Flutter project.
+Simple Form with Flutter and Supabase.